unknownauthor23/ClubheadDB-anonymous/README.md

 #### Step 1: Install the Package

-The easiest way to get the tools is to install the package directly from PyPI:
+The easiest way to get the dataset is to install the package directly from PyPI:

 ```plaintext
 git clone [https://github.com/unknownauthor23/ClubheadDB.git](https://github.com/unknownauthor23/ClubheadDB.git)